VOLUME 13 FLIGHT STANDARDS DESIGNEES

 holds a designation, the privileges and limitations that may be exercised outside

-of the ADE program must be specified on the COA and letter of authority.
-The
+of the ADE program must be specified on the COA and LOA.
+The privileges and

-Must be an FAA-approved proficiency check pilot or check FE,
+3) Must be an FAA-approved proficiency check pilot or check FE,

 as applicable, for the operator for the aircraft in which the APD/DFEE candidate

 is to perform examiner duties.
 To perform examiner duties in an aircraft in

 flight, APD candidates must also be an FAA-approved line check pilot—all seats

 before designation as an APD/DFEE.
 (Check pilot/check FE experience in other